nicoleremy95/hw5_workday_scheduler/README.md

 # hw5_workday_scheduler
 hw 5 workday scheduler

 In this project, I have created a calendar using moment.js, HTML, jQuery, and CSS.
-This calendar saves
+This calendar saves the users input into the local storage and shows the input even after the page refreshes.

+The rows corresponding to each hour also update color based upon the current time.
+If it is the present hour, the row input turns pink.
+If the hour is in the past, the color is white.
+If the hour is in the future, the row turns green.

 ## Images of Completed Website

 ### Step 1